-The presumptions in a marriage contract are continuity, permanence and the formation of an everlasting family bond until and unless something causes its dissolution.
+A marriage contract is principally based on continuity, permanence and the formation of an everlasting family bond until and unless something causes its dissolution.

 What is the ruling concerning a woman who appears in places of work or education having plucked hair from her eyebrows and applied kohl to her eyes?